 The decision of the CRC, as amended by the Board, will be final and a synopsis shall be posted on the web for one month and published in the next VNC newsletter.

-.Vacancies

-Officers selected to fill vacancies under Article IV G.4 shall serve as Board Officers until confirmed or replaced as specified in said Article.
+.

 Vacancies: Treasurer

 The President, in the event of a vacancy in the Treasurer position, may appoint a stakeholder (including VNC Officers, with the exception of the President) as a “Fiscal Agent” pro-tempore.
 The Fiscal Agent will perform duties of the Treasurer until a